-- (1) Growth in the cost of delivering a unit of service (cost per service hour) shall be kept at or below the rate of inflation. - (2) The overhead costs shall not exceed 15 percent of the total cost.
+Policy Statement: Growth in the cost of delivering a unit of service (cost per service hour) shall be kept at or below the rate of inflation.

-As a means of assuring cost containment, direct costs should not be permitted to increase faster than overall price levels.
-Additional indirect costs (overhead) must be supported by service improvements.
+Rationale: As a means of measuring cost containment, direct costs should not be permitted to increase faster than overall price levels.